barackd222/dx-labs/api/README.md

 - Create an application (defining it in API Platform Cloud Service)
 - Register the API
 - Test the API (using Postman)

+Return to [../cloud-native-devops/CloudNative300.md](Lab 1.3) to continue the labs.